PySimpleGUI/PySimpleGUI/docs/cookbook.md

 `convert_to_types` is a fantastic little function because you can give it a filename or a bytes string and it will return a bytes string that is optionally resized.

-This makes working with button images MUCH MUCH easier.
+This makes working with button images MUCH easier.

 Here are a couple of demos that use this function.
 The first one is a Matplotlib previewer.
 It creates a grid of graphs